kongware/scriptum/README.md

 This is a severe downside and I do not even try to sugarcoat it.
 Please keep in mind that scriptum only promises _gradual_ typing.
 Other approaches entail different tradeoffs.
 I am still convinced that gradual typing is the most natural approach to type Javascript and that the advantages outweigh the disadvantages.

 By the way, in most cases you can tell from the type error message if there is a mismatch between type annotation and function term.
-We will cover some cases in this introducation to get a better intuition for this class of type errors.
+We will cover some cases in this introducation to gain a better intuition for this issue.

 ## Performance Impact and Memory Footprint